lino202/ELECTRA/README.md

 ```
 ./ElectraCell /path/file_name gaur2021 ventricular 1000.
 10. 0.5 1000.
 80. 0.01 /path/manual_init_file.txt
 ```
-At ElectraCell dt is fot the integration and the ouput dt is always 0.01 ms
+In ElectraCell dt is for the integration and the ouput dt is always 0.01 ms

 # Contributors